sag1v/debuggr.io/content/blog/js-closure-in-depth/index.md

 As you can see we get some wrong numbers in here.

+Another issue with this approach is that we can't run more than 1 instance of `counter`.

 ## Lexical Scope

 Lexical Scope is basically a fancy way of saying "Static Scope", meaning we know at creation time what is the scope of our function.